 An artifact is any physical piece of information used or produced by a system.
-In Enterprise Architect these are represented by the Artifact element, which can have one of a number of stereotypes to tailor it to a specific purpose, including internal operations and structures within the model as indicated in the examples.
+In Enterprise Architect an artifact is represented by an Artifact element, which can have one of a number of stereotypes to tailor it to a specific purpose, including internal operations and structures within the model, as indicated in the examples.
 Artifacts can have associated properties or operations, and can be instantiated or associated with other Artifacts according to the object they represent.